mta-solutions/fsharp-data-validation/README.md

         } |> fromVCtx
 ```

-The validation expression for the contact type should look pretty familiar.
-It's exactly the same as validating the primitive types!
-Great, but what about lists and other collections?
+In the `makeNewUser` function, we include the validation for the `Contact` field.
+It follows a similar pattern as the other fields, using the `withField` operator to specify the field to be validated.
+We then apply the `refuteWith` operator to check if the field is a required field.
+Finally, we use `refuteWithProof` and `ContactVM.makeContact` to perform the validation for the contact information, mapping any invalid results to the `InvalidContact` failure type.

+With these updates, our `NewUser` type now includes the validated contact information.
+We've successfully validated nested types!
+However, we haven't covered validation for lists or other collections yet.
+Let's explore that next.

 ### Validating Collections

-Let's say that we want users to be able to list many contact options and then select their preferred one.
+To allow users to list multiple contact options and select their preferred one, we can update our `NewUser` models to include the `preferredContact` and `additionalContacts` fields.
-That way we have several options to reach them if the primary method fails.
-We already have the `Contact` type, so we just need to update our `NewUser` models.
+Let's explore how to validate collections in our models.

 ```fsharp
 module Example.Types